 This whitepaper applies to Google Cloud products described at cloud.google.com.
-The content contained herein is correct as of April 2019 and represents the status quo as of the time it was written.
+The content contained herein is current as of May 2023 and represents the status quo at publication.
 Google's security policies and systems may change going forward, as we continually improve protection for our customers.
+As an additional resource, please reference "HIPAA Compliance on Google Cloud" at https://cloud.google.com/security/compliance/hipaa.